Tadas/OctopusStepGenerator/README.md

 # OctopusStepGenerator
 Generate Octopus Deploy step templates from PowerShell cmdlets

-Supported parameter types:
+## Supported parameter types

  - [string]
  - [int]
  - [boolean]
  - [switch] (displayed as a checkbox)
- - arrays (displayed as a multiline input)
+ - arrays (displayed as multiline input)

-Supported parameter attributes:
+## Supported parameter attributes

 - [Parameter(Mandatory)]
 - [ValidateNotNullOrEmpty]
 - [ValidateSet("a","b","c")] (displayed as a dropdown)

+## Comment based help support
+- Function's comment help **.SYNOPSIS** section is used as the step description.
+- **.PARAMETER** descriptions are used in HelpText for the parameter

+## Bootstrap code
 Bootstrap code is added at the end of the module that puts all the Octopus Deploy parameters in a hastable and uses splatting to call the function in your module:

     ---- Auto generated bootstrap by OctopusStepGenerator